Introducing LLMQuery Framework: Scaling GenAI Automation with Prompt Templates

 - Code Analysis: Automate security reviews or find bugs with structured prompts.

-- Security Scanning: Use LLMQuery’s templates to scan for security vulnerabilities, identify code secrets, and classify PII data in unstructured formats.
+- Security Scanning: Use llmquery’s templates to scan for security vulnerabilities, identify code secrets, and classify PII data in unstructured formats.

 - AI Security: Use available templates to build security defenses against AI attacks, such as Prompt Injection.